jpegleg/badger-chainz/README.md

 rm -f /var/log/apache2/access.log && mkfifo /var/log/apache2/access.log

 You might just do that to create privacy for your users and not store any log files.
 Then if you need to debug, you can attach a SEC process or simply cat the FIFO.

+WARNING: apache2 gets upset about the fifo in some situations and will fail to start!
+Removing the fifo during restart is one solution:

+rm -f /var/log/apache2/access.log && systemctl restart apache2 && rm -f /var/log/apache2/access.log && mkfifo /var/log/apache2/access.log